Successful event planning

 - FOH tent for technology

 The advantage of the high-quality Pro-Tent folding tents lies in the fact that they are so robustly manufactured.
 They will not let you down even in bad weather.
-Our folding pavilions are waterproof, wind and storm-proof and can be assembled and dismantled quickly.
+Our folding pavilions are waterproof, wind and weather-proof and can be assembled and dismantled quickly.

 In addition, you can design them in a variety of ways and use the back walls as a surface to print the logos of sponsors, supporters or your event company on.
 To make organising your event even easier, you can choose from our wide range of accessories with items such as a bar counter, a panel screen, panorama walls, weights and much more.